Contingency fund: European Union

 The European Union created a vast contingency fund in 2010 to counteract the Great Recession.

+European finance ministers, the European Central Bank (ECB), and the International Monetary Fund (IMF) took steps to address the government debt crisis in Europe, which began in Greece, by establishing a joint EU-IMF program to provide access to nearly $1 trillion in loans for the 16 eurozone nations in the event that they faced difficulties in borrowing from world bond markets.

+The program aimed to give Greece financial stability to balance its budget, restructure its economy, and avoid borrowing from the open market.

+Overall, the initiatives sought to restore confidence in European governments and safeguard the nascent global economic recovery.

 India

-The Constitution of India authorized the parliament to establish a contingency fund of India.
-The Contingency Fund of India is established under Article 267(1) of the Indian Constitution.
-It is in the nature of an imprest (money maintained for a specific purpose).
-Accordingly, Parliament enacted the contingency fund of India Act 1950.
-The fund is held by the Finance Secretary (Department of Economic Affairs) on behalf of the President of India and it can be operated by executive action.
+National Contingency Fund

+Article 267(1) of the Indian Constitution authorised the establishment of a contingency fund of India.

+Accordingly, in 1950, the Indian Parliament enacted the Contingency Fund of India Act 1950.
 The Contingency Fund of India exists for disasters and related unforeseen expenditures.

+The fund is administered by the Finance Secretary (Department of Economic Affairs) on behalf of the President of India and it can be operated by executive action.
 In 2005, it was raised from Rs.
 50 crore to Rs 500 crore.
 In 2021, it was proposed to raise the fund to Rs 30,000 crore.

-Approval of the Parliament of India for such expenditure and for withdrawal of an equivalent amount from the Consolidated Fund is subsequently obtained to ensure that the corpus of the Contingency Fund remains intact.
+State contingency funds

-Similarly, Contingency Fund of each State Government is established under Article 267(2) of the Constitution – this is in the nature of an imprest placed at the disposal of the Governor to enable him/her to make advances to meet urgent unforeseen expenditure, pending authorization by the State Legislature.
-Approval of the Legislature for such expenditure and for withdrawal of an equivalent amount from the Consolidated Fund is subsequently obtained, whereupon the advances from the Contingency Fund are recouped to the Fund.
-The corpus varies across states and the quantum is decided by the State legislatures.
+Similarly, a Contingency Fund for each Indian State is established under Article 267(2) of the Constitution, placing funds at the disposal of the Governor to enable them to make advances to meet urgent unforeseen expenditure, pending authorisation by the State Legislature.

+The corpus of the funds varies across states and the quantum is decided by the State legislatures.